crmcarecloud/api-php-client/docs/Api/BookingsApi.md

 Get information about booking busy times

 The action method provides data on the busiest times of bookings in a period.
 The period can change depending on the parameters set up.
+The chart contains time intervals on the X axis and Percentage information about reserved time slots (70% of slots for the time is reserved) on the Y axis.

 ### Example
 ```php